twolfson/git-sqwish/README.md

 # git-sqwish

-git squash for everyday use.
+git squash for everyday use; no more merge conflicts, no more headaches.

 ## Getting Started
 Install the module with: `npm install git-sqwish`